 Electrical Engineering and Computer Science

-Jianlin Cheng is a professor in the Electrical Engineering and Computer Science Department at the University of Missouri.
+Jianlin Cheng is a William and Nancy Thompson Professor in the Electrical Engineering and Computer Science Department at the University of Missouri.
 He received his PhD in information and computer science from the University of Missouri Informatics Institute, the National Center for Soybean Biotechnology, the Interdisciplinary Plant Group and the Bond Life Science Center.
 He was awarded the William and Nancy Thompson Missouri Distinguished Professorship in Engineering in 2018.
 His research is focused on developing machine learning and artificial intelligence (AI) methods and tools for big biomedical data analysis.
 His research group has developed a number of software tools for analyzing protein structure and function, biological sequences and networks and 3-D genome structure, which are used by scientists around the world.
 His research has been supported by the National Institutes of Health, the National Science Foundation, the U.S. Department of Energy, the U.S. Department of Education and the University of Missouri.
 Cheng is a recipient of the NSF CAREER award and the MU College of Engineering’s junior faculty research award.

 - PhD from the University of California, Irvine

 - BS from Huazhong University of Science and Technology